 WHICH HYDRATING CREAM IS BETTER?

 Once again, CeraVe formulates its products with multiple actives to address multiple skin concerns, so due to the inclusion of niacinamide and anti-aging peptides, CeraVe Skin Renewing Night Cream is my pick due to its anti-aging benefits.
-For really dry skin in need of hydration, Cetaphil might be a good option, as it is intensely rich and hydrating.
+For very dry skin in need of hydration, Cetaphil might be a good option, as it is intensely rich and hydrating.

 CeraVe 100% Mineral Sunscreen SPF 30 vs Cetaphil Ultra Sheer Mineral Sunscreen

 CeraVe 100% Mineral Sunscreen SPF 30 is a 100% mineral broad-spectrum sunscreen with SPF 30 sun protection in the form of 6% titanium dioxide and 5% zinc oxide.

 CeraVe formulated this sunscreen with skin-loving ingredients like three essential ceramides to lock in moisture and protect the skin barrier.
-Niacinamide offers anti-inflammatory properties, brightens the skin, boosts collagen production and strengthens the skin barrier.
-Sodium hyaluronate is moisture-binding and helps skin hold onto water.
+Niacinamide offers anti-inflammatory properties, brightens the skin, boosts collagen production, and strengthens the skin barrier.
+Sodium hyaluronate is moisture-binding and helps the skin hold onto water.

 This mineral sunscreen is tinted a medium shade to help offset any potential white cast that typically comes along with mineral sunscreens.
 It’s fragrance-free, oil-free, paraben-free, non-comedogenic, and suitable for those with sensitive skin.